azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 <iframe width="100%" height="800px" src="/embed?project-url=%2Fsamples%2Fpostgresql.azimutt.json&layout=extract%20schema%20tables&mode=advanced" title="PostgreSQL internals" frameborder="0" allowtransparency="true" allowfullscreen="true" scrolling="no" style="box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); border-radius:5px;"></iframe>

-Thanks for following me until there, it's a very long post ^^ Don't hesitate if you have any question and if you didn't try Azimutt yet, that's your perfect occasion to [discover it](/projects)!
+Thanks for following me until there, on such a long post ^^ Don't hesitate if you have any questions and if you haven't tried Azimutt yet, that's your perfect occasion to [discover it](/projects)!
 See you soon and **happy hacking!**